Step 4: Admission procedure at the partner university

 When searching for a suitable exchange university, it is recommended to deal with the course offerings of the partner universities as well as the conditions of course selection at an early stage.
-Thus, the following contents of this page are on the one hand aimed at students who are in the decision-making process regarding their exchange university, and on the other hand, this information page addresses those students who have already received a study place at a partner university.
+Thus, the following contents of this page are aimed on the one hand at students who are still in the decision-making process regarding their exchange university and on the other hand at students who have already been awarded a place at a partner university.

 For students who have already received a study place, it is necessary to determine the course selection for the semester abroad at the right time and to have it checked.
 Students will find out the respective timing of the course selection during the IS:link advising.

 Each partner university has subject specializations, which are reflected accordingly in the selection of courses offered.
 Courses that students have not yet taken in their Bachelor's or Master's program can be taken abroad.
 However, personal (subject) interest as well as further study planning should also be taken into account when choosing courses.

 When choosing courses, it should be noted that only courses that are exclusively approved for Master's students are to be taken by students.
 This is of central importance for credit.
 Courses that are also open to bachelor's students cannot be considered for credit for master's students.
 Also excluded from credit are foreign courses that have already been taken with similar content as part of the bachelor's or master's program.

 As a result, when selecting courses, students must ensure that they choose courses whose subject content they have not yet completed as part of their studies.
 As can already be seen from the legal anchoring of the study abroad program, up to a maximum of five foreign modules of 6 ECTS each can be completed as part of the compulsory elective module.